ietf-wg-alto/draft-alto-oam-yang/appendix.md

 'depth':
 : This optional parameter sets the depth of the clustering algorithm.
-For example, if the depth sets to 1, the algorithm will generate PID for every l3-node in the topology.
+For example, if the depth is set to 1, the algorithm will generate PID for every l3-node in the topology.

 The creation algorithm can be reactively called once the referenced data source